B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

         (Optional) List of Proteome IDs to add to final results.
         Default: []

-    -cn, --consolidate-annotations
-        (Optional) 2 or more paths to the files with the annotations that are to be consolidated.

-    -cc, --consolidate-cleanup
-        (Optional) For option consolidate the final files will or not have duplicates.
-Advised for the use of match schemas annotations.

     --nocleanup
         (Optional) Flag to indicate whether to skip cleanup after running the module.